NY-Kim/mini-minecraft/README.md

 - For some reason, QSoundEffect does not work on Mac, but it does on Windows.
 Please see my branch (Alex_MS3) for working sound effects.
 - If the sound files do not load on my personal branch, replace the strings for the directories with the permanent links from https://github.com/acdo/Mini-Minecraft-Sounds (e.g. replace QUrl::fromLocalFile("../assignment_package/music/bgm1.mp3") with QUrl("https://github.com/acdo/Mini-Minecraft-Sounds/raw/ee431e10817a4384afedfeea6422703cc5bc9971/bgm1.mp3").

-## Inventory & Fog - Nayeong Kim
+## Inventory, Fog, Procedural Grass/Snow Color - Nayeong Kim

 For fog, I modified the code Adam wrote during class by modifying the Lambert shader fragment file.
 As the player moves, the fog moves along to give a player a clear view of only close distances.
+To implement this, I had to receive the player's position as a uniform variable (u_Player), and compute the distance between the rendered object and the player.
+Since the player can fly around the see the terrain, I only considered the x and z coordinates.

 For inventory, I created an inventory class that contains a set of 8 predetermined blocks.
+(I added a texture for inventory to the texture file.)
 It appears on the bottom of the screen (like a toolkit) when user presses on the I button.
-The user can select which block to place using the left and right arrow key.
+The user can select which block to place using the left and right arrow key, and the selected block is indicated with a bright edge.

+For procedural grass/snow color, I reference what Adam taught during class.
+I didn't use the grey scale image.
+Instead, I add a bit of a darker variation in grass colors so it looks more natural.
+For snow, I made it depend partially on the height of the snow block.
+The higher the blocks are, the darker their colors look.
+I used a noise function depending on the x and z coordinates and mixed darker green color for grass and grey color for snow.

 ** Difficulties:**
 Initially, I tried implementing the inventory that can count how many elements exist, and update depending on the blocks the user removes.
 I had difficulties when drawing the different blocks into the screen.
 The position data was correct, yet the blocks were being drawn in wrong positions with distorted UV.